ondat/documentation/docs/operations/compute-only.md

 storageos-cli-79787d586d-fkjnk
 ```

-5. To test that the `storageos.com/computeonly=true` is working - create 2 custom  `PersistentVolumeClaim` definitions  named;`pvc-replicated-centralised-topology` and `pvc-replicated-centralised-topology-test` that use the following specifications below;
+5. To test that the `storageos.com/computeonly=true` is working - create `2` custom  `PersistentVolumeClaim` definitions  named - `pvc-replicated-centralised-topology` and `pvc-replicated-centralised-topology-test` that use the following specifications below;

 ```yaml
 # Create a "pvc-replicated-centralised-topology" PVC that has a replica volume count of 1.